biromiro/pi-multivp/README.md

 ### Data

 Similar to the PiNN approach, the PiNO model utilizes data processed through the MULTI-VP model.
 The specific dataset details are subject to the same privacy and licensing restrictions mentioned earlier.

+## GNN experiments

+### Overview

+The Graph Neural Network approach explores the viability of using graph neural networks within this context.

+### Structure

+- **src/**: Contains the source code for implementing the GNN approach.

+### Data

+Similar to the PiNN approach, the GNN models utilize data processed through the MULTI-VP model.
+The specific dataset details are subject to the same privacy and licensing restrictions mentioned earlier.

 ## Installation and Usage